 Additional TEACH Grant Information

 - Complete the Free Application for Federal Student Aid (FAFSA).

 - Complete the TEACH Grant Application below for final determination.
 The student will be notified of the results.

 - If Approved -

-Please complete the following online steps on the TEACH Grant website each year that you wish to receive the grant:
+Please complete the Get a TEACH Grant online steps, counseling, and an Agreement to Serve (ATS), at Studentaid.gov each year that you wish to receive the grant.

 IMPORTANT: If you are awarded the grant based on GPA (not test scores), you must maintain at least a 3.25 cumulative GPA for every semester covered by the grant.
-The Financial Aid Office will check the GPA prior to each term of the award period.
+Student Financial Services will check the GPA prior to each term of the award period.

 Eligible Undergraduate Programs

 - Inclusive Childhood Education